davidemorotti/attentionspan/README.md

 ## How It Works (Or Doesn't) 🔬

-1. **Eye Tracking Magic**: Uses MediaPipe Face Mesh to track your eyeballs with the accuracy of a hawk that's had too much coffee
+1. **Advanced Iris Tracking**: Uses TensorFlow.js Face Landmarks Detection with MediaPipe Iris model to track your eyeballs with military precision - now with 468 facial landmarks including iris keypoints
 2. **Disappointment Delivery**: The moment you look away, you get hit with a curated collection of disappointment GIFs
 3. **Shame Spiral**: Watch your self-esteem decrease proportionally to your productivity increase
 4. **Leaderboard of Shame**: Compete with other masochists to see who can stare at their screen the longest